mlinops/LinOps/README.md

 ### A bit of magic with Merlin VMs: 🪄
 The good wizard Merlin came to help my project.
 Yes, yes, it was he who created 3 managing Ansible servers for each workspace.
 (It's a joke...)

-Merlin VMs это - удаленные Ansible-сервера, управляемые Azure DevOps посредствам агента. Для каждого workspace предусмотрен свой "волшебник".
+Merlin VMs это - remote Ansible servers managed by Azure DevOps through an agent.
+Each workspace has its own 'wizard'.

 Merlins can:
 - manage application configuration and deployment